 11 417 Will be making a single exit point from Cobden Street onto Church Road.
 Turning right is difficult due to the traffic lights and high volume of traffic.
 9.6 May see an increase in residents parking in surrounding roads, away from their houses, to get around the proposed restrictions to benefit their daily commutes, thus forcing a parking hunt in the area where there is already limited parking and potentially increasing traffic onto surrounding roads.
 4.1/6.1 418 Response in support of the proposals.
-N/A 419 Response in support of the proposals. , Improved bus service needed.
+N/A 419 Response in support of the proposals.
+Improved bus service needed.
 8.1 420 Blank response.
 N/A 421 Traffic will be pushed to surrounding roads, Church Road and Avonvale Road in particular, creating a bigger issue for residents and for the children who go to school on Avonvale Road which will likely be even busier with these new plans.
 4.1 422 Response in support of the proposals.
-N/A 422 Response in support of the proposals.
-N/A N/A 424 Duplicate of response number 356.
+N/A 423 Response in support of the proposals.
+N/A 424 Duplicate of response number 356.
 N/A 425 Response in support of the proposals.
-N/A N/A 426 Response in support of the proposals.
-N/A 427 Response in support of the proposals.
-N/A 428 Response in support of the proposals.
+N/A 426 Response in support of the proposals.
+N/A 427 Response in support of the proposals. , N/A 428 Response in support of the proposals.
 N/A 429 Additional comments received further to response number 22.
 Will cause increased congestion & pollution on the boundary and busier roads.
-4.1 / 5.1 Will lead to an increase in crime on already quiet streets.
+4.1/5.1 Will lead to an increase in crime on already quiet streets.
 3.3 430 Response in support of the proposals.
 N/A 431 Grindell Road is not suitable to be two way traffic.
 Was changed to one way previously due to accidents and changing back will be dangerous to cars and pedestrians.
 4.10

 Will be dangerous for drivers turning into Grindell Road from Nehtam Road due to central traffic island, limited visibility and parked vehicles causing a single lane of traffic.
 4.11 Breaking areas into ghettos which will be devastating for the old infirmed and young families.
 3.2 Will increase journey distance and time.
 4.2 Will displace traffic onto already overloaded main roads, increasing congestion and pollution.
-4.1 / 5.1 The proposed extension of double yellow lines at the junction of Grindell Road and Netham Road, will result in the loss of four car parking spaces for residents and will exacerbate a difficult parking situation.
-6.1 N/A Will displace traffic onto surrounding roads, Church Road in particular, making congestion even worse.
+4.1/5.1 The proposed extension of double yellow lines at the junction of Grindell Road and Netham Road, will result in the loss of four car parking spaces for residents and will exacerbate a difficult parking situation.
+6.1 432 Response in support of the proposals.
+N/A 433 Will displace traffic onto surrounding roads, Church Road in particular, making congestion even worse.
 4.1 Parking in the area is poor and planters are likely to become makeshift parking spaces.
 6.1 Pocket parks and planters will be dumping sites for fly tippers.
 7.1 Question the installation of a bus gate on March Lane when no buses use this road.
 4.16 Money better spent improving public transport, cycle routes and community facilities.
-12.1 N/A Response in support of the proposals.
-N/A Has been poorly consulted on.
+12.1 434 Response in support of the proposals.
+N/A 435 Response in support of the proposals.
+N/A 436 Has been poorly consulted on.
 11.1 Will make Barton Hill a ghetto. resulting in the area becoming a giant cul-de-sac.
 Will become isolated and segregated.
 3.2 Traffic will be displaced to surrounding roads, Avonvale Road and Church Road in particular, increasing congestion, noise and pollution.
-4.1 / 5.1 visibility and parked vehicles causing a single lane of traffic.
-Breaking areas into ghettos which will be devastating for the old infirmed and young families.
-Will increase journey distance and time.
-Will displace traffic onto already overloaded main roads, increasing congestion and pollution.
-The proposed extension of double yellow lines at the junction of Grindell Road and Netham Road, will result in the loss of four car parking spaces for residents and will exacerbate a difficult parking situation.
-Response in support of the proposals.
-Will displace traffic onto surrounding roads, Church Road in particular, making congestion even worse.
-Parking in the area is poor and planters are likely to become makeshift parking spaces.
-Pocket parks and planters will be dumping sites for fly tippers.
-Question the installation of a bus gate on March Lane when no buses use this road.
-Money better spent improving public transport, cycle routes and community facilities.
-Response in support of the proposals.
-Has been poorly consulted on.
-Will make Barton Hill a ghetto. resulting in the area becoming a giant cul-de-sac.
-Will become isolated and segregated.
-Traffic will be displaced to surrounding roads, Avonvale Road and Church Road in particular, increasing congestion,
+4.1/5.1